nirajkumardangi/CSS-projects/README.md

 ## Project 1: Transparent Login form 💻

-A sleek and modern transparent login form designed using CSS, providing a seamless user authentication experience.
+A modern login form with a transparent background, designed to provide users with a clean and intuitive interface for logging into websites or applications.

 ---